aws-samples/cdk-eks-blueprints-patterns/README.md

 - `dynatrace-tokens` - must contain [API_URL](https://github.com/dynatrace-oss/dynatrace-ssp-addon#aws-secret-manager-secrets), [API_TOKEN](https://github.com/dynatrace-oss/dynatrace-eks-blueprints-addon#aws-secret-manager-secrets) and [PAAS_TOKEN](https://github.com/dynatrace-oss/dynatrace-eks-blueprints-addon#aws-secret-manager-secrets) in Plain Text.
 The secret is expected to be defined in the target region (either directly or through AWS Secrets Manager Replication).

-For `KeptnConstruct` the pattern relies on the following secrets defined:
+For `keptn-control-plane` the pattern relies on the following secrets defined:

 - `keptn-secrets` - must contain API_TOKEN and BRIDGE_PASSWORD password in Plain Text.
 The secret is expected to be defined in `us-east-1` region.

-For `NewRelicConstruct` the pattern relies on the following secrets defined:
+For `newrelic` the pattern relies on the following secrets defined:

 - `newrelic-pixie-keys` - must contain New Relic (required) and Pixie keys (optional).
 The secret is expected to be defined in the target region (either directly or through AWS Secrets Manager Replication).

 For more information on defining secrets for ArgoCD, please refer to [Blueprints Documentation](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/argo-cd/#secrets-support) as well as [known issues](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/argo-cd/#known-issues).

-For `NginxIngressConstruct`  please see [NGINX Blueprint documentation](docs/patterns/nginx.md).
+For `nginx`  please see [NGINX Blueprint documentation](docs/patterns/nginx.md).

-For `DatadogConstruct` the pattern relies on the following secret defined:
+For `datadog` the pattern relies on the following secret defined:

 - `apiKeyAWSSecret` - must contain the Datadog API key in Plain Text named `datadog-api-key`.
 The secret is expected to be defined in the target region.

-For `KubeflowConstruct` please see [Kubeflow documentation](docs/patterns/kubeflow.md).
+For `kubeflow` please see [Kubeflow documentation](docs/patterns/kubeflow.md).

-For `SecureIngressCognitoConstruct`  please see [Secure Ingress using Cognito Blueprint documentation](docs/patterns/secureingresscognito.md).
+For `secure-ingress-cognito`  please see [Secure Ingress using Cognito Blueprint documentation](docs/patterns/secureingresscognito.md).

 ## Security